burkey.co est. a long time ago

 ll_init

 Initialize the list.
-User is responsible for creating the initial List structure and freeing memory with ll_destroy(). destroy is a deallocation function for the members of List, pass NULL if the memory is stack-allocated
+User is responsible for creating the initial List structure and freeing memory with ll_destroy(). destroy is a deallocation function for the members of List, pass NULL if the memory is stack-allocated. match is an optional comparison function used by ll_find() — it should return 0 when two elements are equal (comparator convention).
+Pass NULL if not needed; ll_find will fall back to pointer comparison.

 /* Usage */

-// Pass free or a custom freeing function for heap allocated memory
+// Pass free and a match function for heap allocated memory

 ll_destroy

-Destroys the nodes inside a list and calls the deallocation funciton on the data if one was provided.
+Destroys the nodes inside a list and calls the deallocation function on the data if one was provided.
 Does not destroy the list itself, that is left up to the user.

 void ll_destroy(List *list);